stripe/stripe-android/README.md

 Checks whether or not the expiration date represents an actual month in the future.

+TODO: Currently this always returns true.
+To be implemented.

 ##**validateCVC**

 Checks whether or not the supplied number could be a valid verification code.